Brprb08/orbital-control-simulator/TECHNICAL_README.md

 ## Motivation

 This project began as a personal exploration into orbital dynamics after being inspired by real-world launches and missions.
-It’s now am area for digging into numerical integration, and optimizing real-time systems using Unity and native C++.
+It’s now an area for digging into numerical integration, and optimizing real-time systems using Unity and native C++.

 ---